BiolApps/MeinteR/README.md

 funList[["shapes"]] = shapes
 #Calculate genomic index
 index <- meinter(re.sample, funList, weights)
 ```

-**Citation**
+## Contribution, bugs and fixes
+Any contribution by either reporting an issue or suggest further improvements will be appreciated.
+Refer to the *Issues* and *Wiki* pages of the package for more recent posts.

+##Citation

-A. Malousi et al. "MeinteR: A framework to prioritize DNA methylation aberrations based on conformational and cis-regulatory element enrichment" (submitted)
+A. Malousi et al. "MeinteR: A framework to prioritize DNA methylation aberrations based on conformational and cis-regulatory element enrichment" (under review)